krateoplatformops-blueprints/azuredevops-provider-kog/azuredevops-provider-kog-blueprint/docs/troubleshooting_guide.md

 ### Setting multiple `groupDescriptors` for nested groups

-An error is experienced when trying to set more than one `groupDescriptor` for nested groups in Azure DevOps.
+An error could be experienced when trying to set more than one `groupDescriptor` for nested groups in Azure DevOps.
 Reference error:
 ```json
 {